 Methodology and criteria

-We are going to compare the SDKs by five major aspects:
+We are going to compare the mobile video editor SDKs by five major aspects:

 - Video editing functionality: trimming, subtitles, templates, etc.